 There are many reasons and remedies for thinning edges.
-Most of us have this problem because the hair follicles around the edges of our head is damaged and causes slow hair growth.
+Some people have this problem because the hair follicles around the edges of their head are damaged and causes slow hair growth.

 - Tight weaves and braids.
 This will cause stress to the edges and hair to fall out.